 All assignments are already posted on Blackboard with due dates.
-There is one week when we do not meet due to college-wide schedule changes.
 Make sure you keep track of the schedule.

 Each week, you will be reading a set of articles linked to the assigned chapter in the textbook.
 You will take turns leading the discussion of the article.
 You are not teaching the article since everyone will be responsible for reading the articles.
 However, you will be responsible for initiating the discussion of the article.
 Additionally you will be writing responses to the assigned articles, and you will be completing an analytical assignment for each chapter.
-You will also have a midterm and final research project that you will present in both oral and written form (see Blackboard for details).
+You will also have a midterm and final research project that you will present in both oral and written form (see Blackboard for details; students in 38329 are only responsible for the oral presentation component).
 By the end of this semester, I want you to be able to read and dissect a research or review article, a skill that will be essential in completing your own research thesis or project/paper.

-Week 1 (Sept 1): Introduction to course, website, each other
+Week 1 (Aug 31): Introduction to course, website, each other

-Week 2 (Sept 8): Ch.
+Week 2 (Sept 7): Ch.
 1-Introduction and associated readings

-Week 3 (Sept 15): Ch.
+Week 3 (Sept 14): Ch.
 2-Positivism and associated readings

-Week 4 (Sept 22): Ch.
+Week 4 (Sept 21): Ch.
 3-Critical Rationalism and associated readings